trulyness/Hello-World-1/README.md

 - [x] **Fortran**

+Fortran, derived from Formula Translation, is a general purpose,compiled imperative programming language that is especially suited suited to numeric computation and scientific computing.
+Fortran was originally developed by a team at IBM in 1957 for scientific calculations.
+Later developments made it into a high level programming language.

 - [x] **Go**

 Go is a programming language created in 2009 by Google employees Robert Griesemer, Rob Pike, and Ken Thompson.
 Go is a statically typed, compiled language in the tradition of C, with memory safety, garbage collection, structural typing, and CSP-style concurrency.